Skip to content

 How to Present Risks to the Review Board

-The CTA review board expects you to present risks as a structured, proactive analysis — not as an afterthought.
+Present risks as a structured, proactive analysis, not as an afterthought.

 1. Identify the top 3-5 risks specific to the scenario (not generic risks)